clintonbale/clintonbale.com/content/about.md

 comments = false
 +++

 Hello, I’m a software developer from Ontario, Canada.
 I love and work primarily with C# and JavaScript.
-I also am well versed in and other web-based technologies.
+I am also well versed in other web-based technologies.

 Check out my [LinkedIn](https://linkedin.com/in/clintonbale) profile or [GitHub](https://github.com/clintonbale) to learn more about what I have done or can do.